Are you wondering how your behaviour during pregnancy affects your baby?

 I know, I’ve been there… when you’re pregnant, you’re bombarded with so much information about what you should and shouldn’t do that it can be hard to have a guilt-free day when you can just think about what YOU want.

-So the last thing I want to do is to add to this cacophony of recommended behaviour during pregnancy, but I’d like to show you a slightly different perspective on things.
-Today’s podcast is NOT about all the usual stuff you’re likely to have come across.
+The last thing I want to do is to add to this cacophony of ‘recommended behaviour during pregnancy’, but I’d like to show you a slightly different perspective on things.
+This is NOT about all the usual stuff you’re likely to have come across.
 Instead, I want to share with you some of the more subtler ways that your behaviour during pregnancy can affect your baby.

 Everything that I’m sharing with you is supported by research, but it’s information that rarely surfaces.
 It certainly didn’t in ALL the stuff that I read during both my pregnancies… and I read A LOT!